boneeyah/NBALogisticModel/NBAStats.md

 ## will move this to obj 2 section

+## need to add new models to table

 Create a table with the results from all the confusion Matrix models

 ``` r